Properties Benefits and History of Hemp Textiles

 It’s now being developed into many medical applications such as scrubs, sheets, towels, lab coats, privacy curtains, gowns and robes, pillow cases blankets and much more.

-Environmental Advantages of Hemp Textiles
+Environmental Benefits of Hemp Textiles

 Hemp is an extremely fast growing crop, producing more fiber yield per acre than any other source.